libpag/skia-benchmark/README.md

 ## Introduction
-A benchmark project for the skia graphics library.
-It is used to test the performance of the skia graphics library on different platforms.
+A benchmark project for the [Skia](https://skia.org/) graphics library.
+It is used to test the performance of the Skia graphics library on different platforms.

+There is also a related project, [tgfx-benchmark](https://github.com/libpag/tgfx-benchmark), which tests the performance of the [TGFX](https://github.com/Tencent/tgfx) graphics library using the same benchmark cases.

 ## Build Prerequisites